Real-Time Location Tracking for Field Teams

 Roll out with structure

-Don't launch company-wide on day one unless you enjoy chaos.
-Start with a pilot team that has a manager who will actively inspect the data and coach from it.
+Start with a pilot team and manager who will actively inspect the data and coach from it.
+A typical rollout looks like this:

 - Set written rules: Define when tracking is on, what counts as a check-in, how routes are assigned, and how exceptions are handled.

-- Train on the why: Reps need to see how this cuts admin work and supports fair evaluation.
+- Train on the why: Reps need to see how this reduces admin and supports fair evaluation.

-- Review fast: Don't wait a month.
-Inspect usage in the first week and fix sloppy behaviors early.
+- Review fast: Inspect usage in the first week and correct sloppy behaviors early.

 If your reps use iPhones in the field, this practical guide to GPS tracking on iPhone for business use can help managers frame setup and usage expectations correctly.